gdeotale/E4P2/Assignment2/Readme.md

 The model is deployed on aws and working is tested on Insomnia using url https://9nnncm80a9.execute-api.ap-south-1.amazonaws.com/dev/classify

 We added following two fully connected model on top of existing pretrained model.
+For training we have freezed all existing layers until average pool and unfreezed newly added last 2 layers.
 # Mobilenet Model Addition to suit new class addition
 ![](Readme_images/Model_add.png)